 While home improvement expenses can seriously improve the overall value of your property, the upfront cost might be a little prohibitive for some people.
 But when you learn that the money you put in can pay off in big ways in the future, it can be truly worth it to spend that money.

-Fortunately, there are resources out there like personal loans from companies like Atlas Credit.
-Small loans as low as $100 and as large as $1300 can have a big impact on your home improvement projects.
-When you need to splurge on that higher quality tiling for your kitchen, it'll be worth it to acquire the money however possible -- and pay it back over time at your convenience.
+Fortunately, there are resources out there like personal loans from companies like Atlas Credit if you don't have the budget for home improvements.
+Small loans as low as $100 and as large as $1,400 can have a big impact on your home improvement projects.
+When you need to splurge on that higher-quality tiling for your kitchen, it'll be worth it to acquire the money however possible — and pay it back over time at your convenience.

 Atlas Credit offers personal loan repayment plans over 5 to 12 month periods.
 In other words, long after you see a great return on your initial investment, you can pay off your loan with ease.
-Contact Atlas Credit today to learn more!
+Now that you know how to add value to your home on a budget, make your dreams come true.
+Contact Atlas Credit today to learn more, apply online or stop by one of our locations in Texas or Oklahoma!